jreisinger/docs/notes/sec/net-sec.md

 * whitelist - list of things that are allowed, with everything else denied
 * blacklist - list of things that are denied, with everything else allowed

-You place simpler, less-trusted components in DMZ (proxy, LB, static content web server); if that component is comprimised, it should not provide large advantange to the attacker.
+You place simpler, less-trusted components in DMZ (proxy, LB, static content web server); if that component is compromised, it should not provide large advantage to the attacker.

 Proxies (forward, reverse) are useful for both functional and security requirements.
-Although you can have proxy for almost any protocol; there are usually HTTP/HTTPS proxies.
+Although you can have proxy for almost any protocol there are usually HTTP/HTTPS proxies.

-Network features virtualization (NFV) or virtual network functions (VNFs) reflect the idea you no longer need a dedicated box for FW, router or IDS/IPS.
+Network features virtualisation (NFV) or virtual network functions (VNFs) reflect the idea you no longer need a dedicated box for FW, router or IDS/IPS.

 Overlay network is a virtual network often accomplished by encapsulation (VxLAN, GRE, IP-in-IP).